eladmoshe/spelling-quiz-game/README.md

 Simply open the game in your web browser and start practicing!
 No installation or setup required.

+## Privacy Features 🔒

+- **Development Mode**: Analytics tracking is automatically disabled when running locally
+- **Production Only**: Google Analytics and Microsoft Clarity only activate on the GitHub Pages site
+- **Anonymous**: No personally identifiable information is collected

 ## Tips for Success 💡

 - Practice regularly with small sets of words